gerstner-hub/xwmfs/README.md

  |--------> events: Produces one line for each event related to the wm
  |		    directory.
 Each line will consist of the basename of the
  |		    file that changed
+ |--------> parent: Returns the window ID of the parent window of this window.
+ |                  Note that this window might not be known by xwmfs, because
+ |                  it can be a "pseudo window", a decoration window created
+ |                  by the window manager or similar.
+Use the parameter
+ |                  --handle-pseudo-windows to also display these kind of
+ |                  windows in xwmfs.
+Contains 0 for the root window.

 Should the window manager not support some of the properties like "show_desktop_mode" then a value of -1 is contained in the file if the file